Breast Check & Screening London

 Are There any Other Methods for Breast Check?

 Thermography: Thermography or thermal imaging of the breast is a non-radiation technique for detecting breast cancer.
-The principal which is standing upon is that the cancerous cells are having a high metabolic rate and blood circulation, so the skin above them is usually hotter than the healthy surroundings.
+The principal which is standing upon is that the cancerous cells have a high metabolic rate and blood circulation, so the skin above them is usually hotter than the healthy surroundings.
 There are many discussions about the efficacy and the detection rates of thermography.
 For sure, thermography cannot replace a mammogram test!